lancejnelson/PH220/course_docs/syllabus.md

 help on a homework problem, be sure to learn the strategy, concepts and steps used to solve the problem, and think about how they would apply to related situations.

+New this semester:  I recognize that 15 points may not be enough for some of you to master a given topic.
+For others, it might be just right.
+I encourage you to do as many problems as you need to master a topic.
+If you choose to do more than 15 points for HW, I will increase your weekly quiz score by 2% for every 1 extra point you complete.  (i.e.  If you want to get a 10% bump on your weekly quiz, you need to do 5 extra points on your HW.)

 #### Numerical Component (10 out of the 25 points)